yuanqing/stoke/README.md

 ### Grammar

-Currently, only a *subset* of the grammar is supported.
-(For example, Stoke does *not* support escaped quotes.)

-The [EBNF](http://en.wikipedia.org/wiki/Extended_Backus-Naur_Form) grammar rules that define a token are as follows:
+Stoke supports a *subset* of the grammar that defines a token.
+The [EBNF](http://en.wikipedia.org/wiki/Extended_Backus-Naur_Form) rules are as follows:

 ```
 token         = unquoted | single­-quoted | double­-quoted | back-quoted ;